outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to examples

-      - find the relevant structures (like the 'representative' structures such as averages, representative examples like important data points, important variables, counterexamples like outliers, etc) for a particular problem given alternate definitions of that problem ('find a prediction function' as a 'find a representative function' problem)
-        - these relevant structures give a different format to aim for when solving the problem, such as finding 'representative examples' as inputs to a 'find a prediction function' problem rather than the original input of the entire data set, 'representative examples of the data set' being relevant because the problem is to find a 'representative function of the data set'
-        - workflow fit: this applies 'alternate' structures to the 'problem format' to find 'alternate problem formats'
-        - generalization: this can be generalized to apply 'alternate' structures to other problem/solution structures to find 'alternate routes' to fulfill a problem-solving intent or solution automation workflow

-      - derive useful structures that can act like alternatives to interfaces, such as structures including objects of a particular interface structure type (like functions, variables, vectors, data sets, or positions)
-        - where problems are standardized to 'find a set of transforms to convert one vector/matrix into another', given interaction rules of the problem space system (such as available operations & interaction levels), a useful structure would be the format of a space where a vector is transformed into another vector, where points represent operations applied to an adjacent vector as specified by the interaction rules, so that solution automation workflows can be applied, such as 'finding alternate solution vectors similar to the original solution vector to aim for instead'
-          - this space can function like a 'base network' similar to how a language map is used as a base network for solving nlp problems
-          - these 'base structures' can act like sub-interfaces and can be useful as alternate structures to interface structures or other useful structures which can be used as 'standardized problem spaces' to convert a problem to, as opposed to converting a problem to an interface

       - solution automation workflow metadata, like for trial & error:
         - assume the problem space is equal to the solution space (rather than a normal workflow, which might filter the problem space of all possibilities to identify the solution space containing possible/probable solutions)
         - required functions: identity possible solutions, iterate through possible solutions, test possible solution